Hrily/material_blog/_posts/2016-12-30-ar-tutorial-2.md

 <a name="calculateazimuthaccuracy"/>

-## calculateAzimuthAccuracy
+### calculateAzimuthAccuracy

 This function calculates the Camera View Sector of Device.
 It return minAngle and maxAngle of Camera View Sector.

 <a name="isbetween"/>

-## isBetween
+### isBetween

 This function checks if POI lies between the Camera View Sector.
 To do this, we just check if the azimuth angle is between the minAngle and maxAngle of the Camera View Sector.
-But this isn't enough, sometimes, minAngle is greater than maxAngle.
+But this isn't enough.
+Sometimes, minAngle is greater than maxAngle.
 In that case we just check if azimuth lies in 0 and maxAngle OR minAngle and 360.

 Following code illustrates above procedure: